beemojs/beemo/README.md

 * `driver` (string) - The name of the driver module.
 * `args` (string[]) - Arguments to always pass when executing the driver binary, and to pass to the config file.
-* `env` (object) - Environment variables to pass when executing the driver binary within [execa](https://github.com/sindresorhus/execa).
+* `env` (object) - Environment variables to pass when executing the driver binary with [execa](https://github.com/sindresorhus/execa).

 #### Executing Drivers